Overview of Rule-Based Test Generation

 To filter based on these values, a variable is set at the model-level.
 This model-level Variables is then included in the rules and associated Coverage Profile.
 This variable creates a filter, allowing you to filter by test data values contained in the model rules.
 The filter uses Boolean logic.
 Paths that contain the specified values in their rules will then be included or excluded from the paths generated using that coverage profile.

-There are therefore two types of variables involved in Test Modeller.
+There are therefore two types of variables involved in Quality Modeller.
 Each serves a different purpose:

 You should keep these two types of variables separate in your understanding and practice.
 Do not use a variable to assign test data values to blocks at the model level and also to filter paths during generation.
 This risks creating ambiguity in the Boolean logic used to filter paths based on test data values.